Contact the District to learn about the rules and specifications for the Big Bear Lake Residential Dock Program

 Message from the Dock Desk

-The 2016 season ended with our Lake level sitting at about 16’9” down from full.
-So far this winter we have had excellent precipitation that has contributed positively to the level of the Lake.
-Spring and the beginning of the 2017 boating season is right around the corner, but it’s still winter and hopefully there are a few more good storms out there.
-There is a new face at the dock desk; my name is Katie Estes and I am excited to get to know you!
-Please feel free to reach out to me at any time.
+The 2017 season ended with our Lake level sitting at about 15’2” down from full.
+Unfortunately, this winter we have had minimal precipitation that has contributed to the Lake level.
+The exciting 2018 boating season is quickly approaching us and hopefully will bring with it a few good Spring showers to help raise the level of the Lake.
 Our website has been updated to show you the most frequently asked questions and the most current information regarding the residential dock program on Big Bear Lake.

 Dock Fees Due